Regenerative Organic Certified™ Programs

 Growing food and fiber with industrial techniques and chemicals is one of the main causes of climate change, contributing up to 25% of annual emissions.
 If we switch from fossil-fuel-intensive farming to organic and low-till practices that build healthy soil and draw carbon back into the ground, we could turn our agricultural system from problem to solution.

 The number of farmers who are part of Patagonia’s Regenerative Organic Certified™ programs for cotton and food.

 Where We Are

-We are participating in two Regenerative Organic Certification pilot programs — one in our apparel supply chain with two key organic cotton suppliers and the other in our food supply chain with one key fruit supplier for Patagonia Provisions.
+We are participating in two Regenerative Organic Certified programs—one in our apparel supply chain, with two key organic cotton suppliers, and the other in our food supply chain, with one key fruit supplier for Patagonia Provisions.

 In Spring 2020, we launched our first mango snacks and cotton clothing grown on farms working toward Regenerative Organic Certification.
 In Spring 2022, we released our first ROC certified products, signifying that our suppliers met the ROC’s high standards for soil health, social fairness and animal welfare.